lbryio/lbry.com/content/bounty/lbry-binding.md

 We want to make it as easy as possible to interact with LBRY in every programming language.

 Completing this bounty involves creating a simple library to make it as easy as possible to interact with the LBRY protocol in a language we do not already have a binding for.
+Ideally, this this also include the LBRYcrd api, see php example below for details.

 An example of a binding can be found in the [php-api](https://github.com/lbryio/php-api) repo.